If you can’t choose a Wi-Fi network

 Restart your base station: Unplug the power cord and plug it in again, then try reconnecting.
 Verify that all the cables are connected to the base station.

 If the amber light on your base station is flashing: See If your base station’s light is flashing.

 Reset your base station: This restores your base station to a state where you gain control.
 You might want to do this if, for example, you forget your password or the device is not responding as expected.
-See the Apple Support article How to reset your AirPort base station.
+See the Apple Support article Resetting an AirPort base station FAQ.

 To reset your base station to Apple factory settings, use the instructions in Erase and restore your base station or Time Capsule before giving it away.